freeCodeCamp/freeCodeCamp/guide/english/c/if/index.md

 }
 ```

 When `condition` is true, code inside the `if` section executes, otherwise `else` executes.
 Sometimes you would need to add a second condition.
 For readability, you should use a `else if` rather than nesting `if` statements.
+Instead of using 'if-else' statement user can use switch case statement also.
+.
 ```
 if (condition) {
 	// Do something if `condition` is true